ns22/hello-world/README.md

 # hello-world
-Intro to GitHub
+Intro GitHub
-Making the first changes to commit
+Making the first changes to find out how to commit